mariolsuarez/A03/README.md

 # A03
-TASK: There are 3 tasks:
+TASK:
-(1)to create a github repository;
-(2) tutorial of how to use Git and GitHub
-(3) define common terminology used with GitHub.

-TASK (2): How to use Git and GitHub

-TASK (3): Common Terminology Used with GitHub:
+To create a GitHub repo and define common terms.

+FEATURE:
+Definition of Common Terms

 Git is a command-line and is an open-sourced version control.